-(2) At a minimum, the monitoring required under paragraph (1) of this section must include:
+(2) At a minimum, the monitoring required under paragraph (1) must include:

 (a) Continuous monitoring of control device parameters for any wood-fired boiler.

 (b) Continuous monitoring of opacity for any wood- fired boiler not controlled by a wet scrubber.